 To his grim idol. — from Milton’s Paradise Lost.

-Enter the vowel
+GREEK: Enter the vowel

 Although the earliest extant Greek inscriptions date back to the 8th century BC — the first Olympic games were held in 776 BC — many scholars think that the Greeks adopted the West Semitic Script (the Phoenician consonant alphabet) three centuries earlier. (note: Naveh, Millard, McCarter, and Cross concur.
 See Naveh, pp. 185-6).
 For a long time (at least until the widespread adoption of Ionian script in the fourth century BC), the Greek scripts followed no fixed direction, being written left to right, right to left, and in horizontal boustrophedon.
 (Braille is set boustrophedonically.)

-In Greek scripts we witness the jettisoning of pictographic forms in favour of abstract, linear forms.
+In Greek scripts we witness the jettisoning of pictographic forms in favor of abstract, linear forms.
 Based on comparisons of late Phoenician alphabets and archaic Greek scripts (and Greek tradition; e.g. Herodotus) it appears that the Greeks simply adopted most of the Phoenician signs but added the vowels that the Phoenicians had left out.

 The Etruscans came to Italy from western Asia Minor (modern-day Turkey).
 From about 750 BC, the Greeks, as far north as Naples, were settling in Italy.
 Finley writes about their passionate addiction to everything Greek — except for the Greek’s gloomy take on the afterlife and its dreadful underworld.
-They were among the first imitators of Greek vases which they often decorated with phoney Greek inscriptions.
+They were among the first imitators of Greek vases which they often decorated with phony Greek inscriptions.

 Not only did the Etruscans adopt much of the art and religious rites of the Greeks, but, most importantly for our story, they adopted the Greek alphabet.
 Rome may not have been an Etruscan town but the Roman kings were Etruscans.
-After the disastrous attack on the oldest Greek colony Cumae (beautifully situated on a high hill on the coast, ten miles north of Naples) in 524 BC, and Rome’s subsequent expulsion of the Etruscan king, Tarquinius Superbus their civilisation slowly waned.
+After the disastrous attack on the oldest Greek colony Cumae (beautifully situated on a high hill on the coast, ten miles north of Naples) in 524 BC, and Rome’s subsequent expulsion of the Etruscan king, Tarquinius Superbus their civilization slowly waned.
 Within a few centuries the Roman Republic became the master of Italy and absorbed the Etruscans completely.

 However, their alphabet survived and prospered as it spread over the world with the expansion of the world’s mistress, the mighty Roman Empire.

-Musical chairs & the tale of Z
+LATIN: Musical chairs & the tale of Z